Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 WHAT’S INCLUDED?

-• Guided kayak excursions, guided meditation and mindfulness activities and group activities
+• Guided kayak excursions, guided meditation and movement (gentle yoga)

 • Kayaks & kayaking gear (PFDs, paddle, spray skirt)